Health Articles

 Foods that can MAKE or BREAK your skin!

-Skin is the largest organs in our body.
-It is the main defense organ in our body against external insults such as radiation, ultraviolet radiations, infections by pathogenic microorganism (bad bacteria), and mechanical and chemical stress (1).
-The condition of skin or skin barrier are much supported by the foods that we eat, liking or not, there are food which can give benefits to your skin and also foods that can harm your skin.
-List below are foods that can make or break your skin!
+Our skin is one of the largest organs in our bodies.
+It is our body's main defense organ against external insults such as radiation, ultraviolet rays, pathogenic microorganisms (bad bacteria), and mechanical and chemical stress (1).
+The condition of the skin or the skin barrier is greatly supported by the foods that we eat, whether we like it or not.
+There are foods that can benefit your skin and foods that can harm your skin.
+The foods listed below can either make or break your skin!

-Foods that are rich with Omega 3 is fish!
-Fish oil specifically.
-Which is why if individual does not consuming fish at all or do not prefer to consume fish it is advisable to take Omega 3 and 6 supplements for their heart health.
-Fish such as mackerel, tuna, sardine and anchovies, salmon, and herring are good source of omega 3.
-In Malaysia, there are also freshwater fish which is rich with omega 3 such as catfish (ikan keli), patin fish, and terubok fish.
+Fish is high in Omega 3 fatty acids.
+Specifically, fish oil.
+As a result, if an individual does not consume fish at all or prefers not to consume fish, it is recommended that they take Omega 3 and 6 supplements for their heart health.
+Omega-3-rich fish include mackerel, tuna, sardine and anchovies, salmon, and herring.
+Freshwater fish rich in omega 3 are also available in Malaysia, including catfish (ikan keli), patin fish, and terubok fish.

-Specifically, foods that are rich with vitamin C are guava, orange, and lemon.
-Do you know that guava has twice amount of vitamin C than orange of the same size?
-Consuming 2 servings size of guava or 1 small guava already makes you met the requirement of vitamin C needed daily (75mg).
+Guava, orange, and lemon are examples of vitamin C-rich foods.
+Did you know that guava has twice the vitamin C content of an orange of the same size?
+Consuming 2 servings of guava or 1 small guava already meets your daily vitamin C requirement (75mg).

-Some of the food that is rich with vitamin E are almond, pumpkin, corn, collard, red bell pepper and soy-based foods.
-Study shows that Vitamin E or tocopherol works synergistically with Vitamin C against UV radiation or exposure to sun damage.
+Almond, pumpkin, corn, collard, red bell pepper, and soy-based foods are examples of vitamin E-rich foods.
+According to research, Vitamin E or tocopherol works synergistically with Vitamin C to protect against UV radiation or sun damage.

-Since most of the antioxidant rich foods and vitamin rich foods are mainly fruits and vegetables, thus it is essential to consume fruits and vegetables as per suggested to have young looking skin!
+Since most of the antioxidant- and vitamin-rich foods are mainly fruits and vegetables, it is essential to consume fruits and vegetables as suggested to have young looking skin!

 Sugar

-As many knows already sugar is bad for your health, as it can raised your blood sugar level, which will lead to obesity, diabetes, heart disease and all other metabolic diseases.
-Butttttt, it is also bad for skin.
+Sugar, as many people already know, is bad for your health because it raises your blood sugar level, which can lead to obesity, diabetes, heart disease, and other metabolic diseases.
+But it's also bad for your skin.

-Sugar in any form influences the two major causes of acne: hormones and inflammation.
-As you eat refined and processed carbohydrates like white sugar, your blood sugar levels increase at a faster rate, and your pancreas responds by releasing insulin.
-By eliminating sugar, you may be able to decrease the amount of insulin that your body makes, and as a result, oil and acne production will be increased too.
+Sugar, in any form, has an impact on the two main causes of acne: hormones and inflammation.
+When you consume refined and processed carbohydrates, such as white sugar, your blood sugar levels rise faster, and your pancreas responds by releasing insulin.
+By avoiding sugar, you may be able to reduce the amount of insulin your body produces, which will reduce the oil and acne production.

-Food that is rich with sugar are dessert such as cakes, tart, cookies, ‘traditional’ kuih and bakery products.
-Our daily staple foods are as well refined carbohydrates or refined sugar, white rice, white bread, noodles, flour rich food are all refined carbohydrates in which for certain individual with sensitive it might make harm the skin condition in the long run.
+Desserts such as cakes, tarts, cookies, 'traditional' kuih, and bakery products are high in sugar.
+Our daily staple foods are also high in refined carbohydrates or refined sugar.
+White rice, white bread, noodles, and flour-rich foods are all high in refined carbohydrates, which can harm the skin condition in the long run.

-In conclusion, eating healthy and well balance meal is the go-to way for younger looking skin.
-Consume a lot of fresh products, limit processed food, limit oily food containing trans fat and sugary food will not only helps with having younger looking skin but also healthier body!
+In conclusion, eating a healthy and well-balanced diet is the best way to achieve younger-looking skin.
+Consuming a lot of fresh products, limiting processed foods, oily foods containing trans fat, and sugary foods will help you not only have younger looking skin but also a healthier body!

 References